 The WHO Country Office's seven refugee health training centres provided practical training, bilingual patient guides, built on existing skills and talent, and offered a unique pathway for Syrian health professionals to enter the Turkish health workforce.
 The training centres came to serve as a model, providing a comprehensive service package, services which have now been adopted in other similar centres established by the Turkish Ministry of Health.
 As a result of WHO support, over 720 000 consultations were provided in seven refugee health training centers to refugees and migrants, two-thirds of which were women and children in seven provinces.
-In the two years prior to the COVID-19 pandemic, the number of consultations.
+In the two years prior to the COVID-19 pandemic, the number of consultations increased by 20% due to improvements in availability, access, and quality of consultations.
 The increase in consultation visits also reflected growing trust in the services provided.
 Over 30 000 home visits were conducted by community health workers to assist the most vulnerable (women, children, elderly, and the disabled) with basic health-related home care services annually.
 Support included blood pressure monitoring, blood sugar monitoring, vaccination, and delivery of health-related messages.